Milestones in KVSC's History

-July 2009 For the first time in KVSC's 43-year history, the station broadcasted live from international grounds.
-With support from the Minnesota Arts and Cultural Heritage Fund, KVSC provided live coverage from the Winnipeg Folk Festival at Bird's Hill Provincial Park July 8-10.
+In fact, for the first time in KVSC's 43-year history, the station broadcast live from international grounds.
+With support from the Minnesota Arts and Cultural Heritage Fund, KVSC provided live coverage from the Winnipeg Folk Festival at Bird's Hill Provincial Park July 8-10, 2009.
 KVSC vets Wayne Bergerson and Mike Chouinard hosted live musical acts, interviewed artists and reported live from the festival.
 After doing the same broadcast the following year, KVSC intends to make it an annual event.

 November 2010 Monday Night Live hits the road.
-KVSC broadcasted a live hip-hop concert featuring a special two-hour performance by More Than Lights and Kanser at the Pioneer Place on Fifth in downtown St. Cloud, Minn.
+KVSC broadcast a live hip-hop concert featuring a special two-hour performance by More Than Lights and Kanser at the Pioneer Place on Fifth in downtown St. Cloud, Minn.
 The free concert took place Nov.
 1. The success of this concert, along with Caroline Smith and the Goodnight Sleeps the following year, leads to the technical development of Granite City Radio Theatre-a live production in partnership with the Pioneer Place Theatre.

 Winter 2011 KVSC renovates the multi-track studio.
 The $45,000 upgrade included a new 60-channel audio console with dual 46-inch monitors.
 Key highlights include the ability to record 24 channels simultaneously into Pro Tools 9 software, multiple monitor mixes and headphone mixes for performers and the new display monitors use an electronic lift system to maximize space and ergonomics.

 August 2011 KVSC broadcasts two live performances from the 2011 Minnesota State Fair, a tradition that started in 2002.
 Performers included the acoustic duo Lehto and Wright and bluegrass band Luke Warm and the Cool Hands.